codepath/android_guides/Sliding-Tabs-with-PagerSlidingTabStrip.md

 ![Tabs](http://i.imgur.com/a2wpJ80.png)

+**Note:** Want to avoid using a third-party library?
+Check out how to build sliding tabs using [[Google's SlidingTabLayout approach|Google Play Style Tabs using SlidingTabLayout]]

 ### Install PagerSlidingTabStrip

 First, we need to add `PagerSlidingTabStrip` to our application by adding the following to our `app/build.gradle` file: